 You are here

-For FY 2017, Congress has allocated $2 million for the RMIP.
-To make optimal use of these funds, researchers are invited to submit applications for competitive revisions* that will support clinical research studies aimed at furthering the field of regenerative medicine involving adult stem cells.
-These revisions are expected to focus on innovative solutions to well-recognized challenges in the development of safe and effective regenerative medicine therapies.
+For FY 2017, Congress allocated $2 million for the RMIP.
+To make optimal use of these funds, researchers were invited to submit applications for competitive revisions to support clinical studies involving adult stem cells.
+These awards were made in September 2017.

 Information about FY 2018 funding opportunities will be posted on our Funding Opportunities page.

 On December 6-7, 2017, the NIH and FDA hosted a public Regenerative Medicine Innovation Workshop that brought together key stakeholders to explore the state of regenerative medicine science involving adult stem cells with a focus on approaches to the development of safe and effective products.
 The workshop agenda and speaker biographies are available.
 Video recordings from each session are also available.